 Great project.
 Everyone that sees them thinks they are wonderful.
 Thanks, John.

-John the chairs look great, thank so much for sending them.
+John the chairs look great, thank so much for sending the feedback.